-GI Bill benefits are quite generous.
-Depending on the program you qualify to receive, you may have money to pay for your tuition and fees while in college.
+There are several GI Bill benefits that are quite generous.
+Depending on the program you qualify to receive, the benefits may include money to pay for your tuition and fees while in college.
 You may also get a monthly housing allowance and a stipend for books and other supplies.

 What Are the Different Versions of the GI Bill?